 Don't bury your valuables by your tent as someone is bound to be watching.back to top

-If you do become a victim of crime – DO NOT RESIST – give them what they want and make sure you get a good look at them or their clothes so that when you report them we have a good head start.
+If you do become a victim of thieves – DO NOT RESIST – give them what they want and make sure you get a good look at them or their clothes and report the incident ASAP so we have a good head start.
 Also, make a note of exactly where you are if you can – look out for loos, fire towers, unusual tents, what colour the bunting is and what the road name is.
 There's CCTV all over the festival site, so as soon as you can get a description to Event Control, the better chance there is of finding the culprit.

 The welfare tent is there for you, as is the onsite police station.
 These facilities are there to help you if you need them.
 Your Hotbox Events managers, supervisors and the team in the office are also there for you twenty-four hours a day.
 If you need anything, please just drop in and we'll do all we can to help.